hamzamu/equineistcom-sv/src/content/posts/10-guide-right-farm.md

 Then watch for behavior.
 Horses don’t lie.
 They don’t pretend.
 If a horse paces, chews wood, flicks its tail violently, or avoids eye contact, it’s not acting out, it’s reacting.
 To fear.
 To boredom.
 To loneliness.
 I’ve seen horses stall-bound for 20 hours a day, only let out for 30 minutes of “turnout.”
 That’s not care.
 That’s imprisonment.
 And the rider?
 They call it “training.”

-Horses don’t fake emotions.
+Horses don’t fake emotions easily as humans do.
 Pacing, weaving, cribbing, tail swishing, or avoiding eye contact are signs of mental distress.
 These behaviors develop in environments where horses are isolated, overworked, or ignored.
 If the horse seems anxious or withdrawn, the farm isn’t meeting its basic needs.

+I have seen horses locked in the small stalls for weeks and months, without even the chance to exercise, it is like a jail for them.

 ### **3. Assess Cleanliness & Stable Hygiene**